 Arzan Khambatta was born in 1982 in Mumbai.
-His artistic instincts came into play when he attended a vacation art class, under the guidance of a noted artist Anand Mohan Naik at the late Sculptor Adi Davierwala’s workshop.
+His artistic instincts came into play when he attended an art class, under the guidance of a noted artist Anand Mohan Naik at the sculptor Adi Davierwala’s workshop.
 Encouraged by his parents, he started sculpting the very next day after his 10th standard exams.
-Although he graduated with a Bachelors in Architecture from Rachna Sansad’s Academy of Architecture, Mumbai; he calls himself an architect by profession and a sculptor by choice.
+Although he graduated with a Bachelors in Architecture from Rachna Sansad Academy of Architecture, Mumbai; he calls himself an architect by profession and a sculptor by choice.

 Arzan’s works are a result of his filing, bending, moulding, cutting, welding and burning is a collection of work that is dramatic in its impact; rivers of lava surging through charred valleys, flaming planets spiralling dizzily through space.
 He often uses the play of light and shadow to heighten the different moods of his work.

 Arzan made his first public sculpture ‘The Mughal’ at Worli, Mumbai in 1985.
 In 1996, he stopped using scrap metal for his sculptures.
+He now sculpts from metal sheets, straps, rods, pipes and various other sections that are twisted, beaten and textured to give the desired effect.
 Currently, his works are found in corporate houses, hotels, and private collections around the world and range from six inches to seventy feet in height.
-But he now sculpts from metal sheets, straps, rods, pipes and various other sections that are twisted, beaten and textured to give the desired effect.

 Arzan lives and works in Mumbai.